ambernettech/chefdk-fundamentals/scene_06.md

 60
 -

 ServerSpec provides a large number of helpers to assist us with many different resources on our system.
-Important to us in testing more of our setup cookbook's default recipe is the ability to verify if a file was written, what are the permissions of that file, and what are the contents.
+Important to us in testing more of our workstation cookbook's default recipe is the ability to verify if a file was written, what are the permissions of that file, and what are the contents.

 Lets look at a few examples: